 Other Summer Arabic Programs (Back to top)

 There are many summer Arabic programs for which we do not have resource people.
-The following lists a number of programs that students have asked about or that have contacted us.
-Please note that this list is not exhaustive, nor does it imply any sort of endorsement.
+The following lists a number of programs which our students may have attended, or programs which they have asked about, or programs which have contacted us.
+Please note that this list is not exhaustive and does not imply any sort of endorsement.
 Consult the MESA and AATA websites cited above for a full and current list of summer Arabic programs.

 American University of Beirut, CAMES, Summer Arabic Program www.aub.edu.lb/fas/cames/Pages/arabic_program.aspx